Bursitis - information and doctors

 Brief overview:

-• Anatomy: Bursa sacs are small fluid-filled sacs that act as a buffer between bones, tendons and skin.
+• Anatomy: Bursae are small, fluid-filled sacs that act as a buffer between bones, tendons and skin.
 The body has around 160 bursae.

 • What is bursitis?
 A painful inflammatory swelling of a bursa.

-• Causes: Excessive pressure, pressure irritation on the bursa due to repetitive or prolonged activities (such as tiling, long-distance running, etc.), injuries, bacteria, arthrosis, gout and other risk factors can cause the disease.
+• Causes: Excessive pressure, pressure stimulation on the bursa due to repetitive or prolonged activities (such as laying tiles, long-distance running, etc.), injuries, bacteria, osteoarthritis, gout and other risk factors can cause the condition.

-• Symptoms: Redness, swelling, hyperthermia of the area of the affected bursa, pain in the joint, swollen lymph nodes as well as fever, tiredness, fatigue and general malaise.
+• Symptoms: Redness, swelling, overheating of the area of the affected bursa, pain in the joint, swollen lymph nodes as well as fever, tiredness, fatigue and general malaise.

-• Diagnosis: After the patient interview and physical examination, X-ray and blood tests lead to a definite diagnosis.
+• Diagnosis: After the patient interview and physical examination, X-ray and blood tests lead to a reliable diagnosis.

-• Treatment: After cooling and immobilising the area, anti-inflammatory and pain-relieving agents help.
-Fluid can be removed via cannulation (puncture).
-If bacterial bursitis is present, minor surgery and antibiotics are necessary.
+• Treatment: After cooling and immobilizing the area, anti-inflammatory and pain-relieving medication can help.
+A puncture can be used to remove fluid.
+If bacterial bursitis is present, minor surgery and atiobiotics are necessary.

 • Prognosis: The healing time depends on the cause.
 Uncomplicated bursitis takes four to six weeks to heal.